-The Dallas-Fort Worth Chapter is pleased to announce its 2020 Pro Bono Partnership with Reed Smith.
+The Dallas-Fort Worth Chapter is pleased to continue our Pro Bono Partnership with Reed Smith.

-Due to COVID-19, our current in-person events have been postponed.
-Check back soon for a virtual opportunity to assist the Housing Crisis Clinic this summer.
+Check back soon for the 2023 opportunities including our ongoing assistance with the Housing Crisis Clinic.
 Training will be provided as well as direct support during the clinic.
-Details and registration coming soon.

 For more information regarding Pro Bono initiatives: Please contact Scott Young to learn more about the Dallas-Fort Worth chapter's Pro Bono opportunities and upcoming events.